softworkz/emby-wiki/Web-Socket.md

 This indicates the server needs to be restarted.
 There is no data associated with this.

 #### UserDeleted
+Data = the user id that has been deleted

 #### UserUpdated
+Data = the user object that has been updated

 #### Browse

 #### Play

 #### UpdatePlaystate

 #### NotificationAdded
 #### NotificationUpdated
 #### NotificationsMarkedRead